-In addition to paying the monthly plan premium, you must continue paying your Medicare premiums to remain a member of the plan.
+In addition to paying the monthly plan premium, you must continue paying your Medicare Part B premiums to remain a member of the plan, but will receive a \$50 Part B credit each month if you enroll in this plan.
 This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium free Part A.

-- To learn more or determine if you qualify for assistance paying your Part B premium, you can contact Change Healthcare at 866.783.7047, between 9 am to 6 pm, Monday through Friday.
+• To learn more or determine if you qualify for assistance paying your Part B premium, you can contact Change Healthcare at 866.783.7047, between 9 am to 6 pm, Monday through Friday.
 TTY users should call 877.644.3244.
 Priority Health works with MyAdvocate Change Healthcare to help members identify and apply for programs that they may qualify for.
-For additional information please go to MyAdvocateHelps.com. - An additional source for members to see if they qualify for extra help from Medicare may be found by calling Priority Health at 888.389.6648, option 3.
+For additional information please go to MyAdvocateHelps.com.

+• An additional source for members to see if they qualify for extra help from Medicare may be found by calling Priority Health at 833.261.4564.